 - CHAPTER 5: Involving migrants in preparedness, response and recovery efforts

 - CHAPTER 6: Communicating with migrants before, during and after emergencies

 - CHAPTER 7: Planning for and supporting migrant-inclusive evacuations

 - CHAPTER 8: Delivering appropriate relief and recovery assistance

-- Raising the awareness of personnel of emergency preparedness, response and recovery actors about migrants’ specific vulnerabilities in the face of different kinds of crises;
+- Understand migrants’ specific vulnerability and needs in the face of different kinds of crises; and

-- Providing concrete information and practical guidance to reduce migrants’ vulnerability through a variety of measures, including those on the delivery of appropriate and accessible information and services, improved engagement and involvement of migrants, and evaluation of response efforts and learning from these evaluations.
+- Provide information and practical guidance on measures to reduce migrants’ vulnerability through improved communication, delivery of appropriate relief services, active engagement of migrants, and evaluations and learning.

-The actions covered in this training course explicitly target the work of State and non-State actors dealing directly with emergency management in migrants' host countries.
-The main target of the course is the technical staff of emergency and disaster risk management and civil protection institutions who work at the national and subnational levels.
+Target audience.
+The training course targets the personnel of State and non-State agencies dealing directly with emergency management, in particular technical staff of emergency and disaster risk management and civil protection institutions who work at the national and subnational levels.